How council tax is spent

 Adult Social Care precept

 The Adult Social Care (ASC) precept is an extra amount of tax that helps pay towards caring for elderly and disabled people in Leeds.
-The Government introduced the precept to help councils make up the shortfall in funding for the costs of care.
+The government introduced the precept to help councils make up the shortfall in funding for the costs of care.

 It is not a direct charge for using services and every home pays it, even if someone living there is paying for their own care.